-In July, 2020, I gave a video talk for the University of Bristol in England.
+In July 2020, I gave a video talk organized by Professor Charlotte Crofts at the University of the West of England, Bristol.
 The talk was based on a book I’m writing, Some Versions of Cary Grant, which will be published by Oxford University Press.
+The talk can be viewed here: https://vimeo.com/442473720.

 My British Film Institute “Film Classics” volume on Max Ophuls’s Letter from an Unknown Woman will be published in early 2021.